reezla/Fullstack-HamsterWars/README.md

-This is a school project, fullstack React app created with use of express.js, typescript.js, firebase and deployed on Heroku.
+Fullstack React app created with use of express.js, typescript.js, Firebase.